Healthy Japanese Sweets To Keep An Eye Out For

 Kinako (きな粉)

 Last but not least is kinako, a light brown colored powder made from soybeans.
-Of course, it has all the health benefits of soybeans such as isoflavones, protein, fiber and calcium.
-It has kind of a nutty flavor and you’ll often find it sprinkled on top of Japanese desserts.
-You can even combine it with some other ingredients mentioned such as kanten or kuzumochi to get an extra punch of nutrition.
+Of course, it has all the health benefits of soybeans, such as isoflavones, protein, fiber and calcium.
+It has a nutty flavor, and you’ll often find it sprinkled on top of Japanese desserts.
+You can even combine it with some other ingredients mentioned, such as kanten or kuzumochi, to get an extra punch of nutrition.
 It can be used as a topping on kakigori (shaved ice), yogurt and even toast if you wish!
-For ideas on how to make your own kinako dessert at home, see this article.

-If you’re looking to improve your health but can’t quite kick that sweet tooth just yet, then definitely look for desserts like these or use these ingredients in your favorite sweets.
-The next time you hit that department store food floor, enjoy the flavors and health benefits.
-Your body and sweet tooth will thank you later!
+If you’re looking to improve your health but can’t quite kick that sweet tooth just yet, then definitely look for desserts like these or use these ingredients to make your own healthy Japanese sweets.

 Leave a Reply